Skip to content

 How you store your clippers is just as important as how you clean them.
 Leaving them out on your station exposes them to dust, moisture, and the risk of being knocked over.
 To protect your investment, always store your tools in a dedicated case or a dry, organized drawer.
 A proper storage environment prevents rust and keeps your equipment safe from accidental damage.
 For long-term storage, you might even consider removing the blades and wrapping them in a lightly oiled cloth to prevent any chance of rust.
 This practice extends the life of your tools and keeps them clean and ready for action.

-Prevent Cross-Contamination
+Simple Steps to Prevent Cross-Contamination

 Preventing cross-contamination goes beyond just spraying your blades.
 It starts with a thorough physical cleaning after each use.
 Before you disinfect, always turn off your clippers and unplug them.
 Remove any comb guides and use a small brush to sweep away all loose hair from the blades and body.
 This step is essential because disinfectants work best on a clean surface.
 By clearing away all debris first, you allow the disinfectant to do its job properly.
 This meticulous approach applies to all your equipment, from trimmers to shavers.
 A clean tool on a clean station is the standard for every client.

-Create Your Complete Maintenance Schedule
+Your Simple Clipper Maintenance Schedule

 Consistency is your best friend when it comes to tool maintenance.
 Just like you have a routine for opening and closing the shop, creating a schedule for clipper care will protect your investment and keep your tools running smoothly for years.
 A little bit of effort each day, week, and month prevents bigger problems down the road, like dull blades, a struggling motor, or an unhappy client.
 Think of it as a simple system that works in the background to guarantee every cut is as good as the last.
 When your tools are in peak condition, you can focus on your craft without worrying about equipment failure.
 By breaking down the tasks into daily, weekly, and monthly steps, you can make sure nothing gets missed.
 This proactive approach saves you time and money, ensuring your essential power tools are always ready for a busy day of clients.
 It’s the difference between a tool that lasts a year and one that becomes a trusted part of your kit for a decade.
 Let's set up a schedule that's easy to follow and makes a real difference in the longevity and performance of your clippers.